Aaron Brookner

 Aaron Brookner (born December 22, 1981) is an American film director and scriptwriter.
 His debut feature film was The Silver Goat (2011), the first feature film made for iPad exhibition.
-He produced the restoration of cult classic Burroughs: The Movie, directed by Howard Brookner, which was re-released by The Criterion Collection.
+He produced the restoration of cult classic Burroughs, directed by Howard Brookner, which was re-released by The Criterion Collection.
 His film Uncle Howard was selected as part of the US Documentary Competition at the 2016 Sundance Film Festival.

 Early life and career

 Born in New York City's Greenwich Village, he studied film at the prestigious Vassar College.
 His uncle, the late Howard Brookner, directed Bloodhounds of Broadway with Madonna and Matt Dillon.
 Visiting the set of that film was one of Aaron's early life memories and inspiration to become a filmmaker.
 Among his early work in filmmaking, he assisted the production of Jim Jarmusch's Coffee and Cigarettes and Personal Velocity by Rebecca Miller.
-Before doing fiction films, he worked as a director of music videos such as Shake it for the band The Johns, I'm In Love With Your Knees, a collaboration between the singer/songwriter Austin Thomas, legendary guitarist Lenny Kaye of Patti Smith’s band, and acclaimed American novelist Nick Tosches.
-He was the director and cinematographer on a long feature documentary about Budd Schulberg, the legendary Hollywood writer.
+Before doing fiction films, he worked as a director of music videos such as Shake it for the band The Johns, I'm In Love With Your Knees, a collaboration between the singer/songwriter Austin Thomas, guitarist Lenny Kaye of Patti Smith’s band, and acclaimed American novelist Nick Tosches.
+He was the director and cinematographer on a long feature documentary about Budd Schulberg, the Hollywood writer.